sshafiq1/sshafiq1/README.md

 I'm Sarah, a senior at Fordham University studying Math and Computer Science.
 My interests are vast and multidisciplinary, but nowadays I'm focusing on AI/ML and quantum computing.

 I love meeting new people and talking about fresh ideas!
-Feel free to drop  me a line at sshafiq@fordham.edu.
+Feel free to connect with me through LinkedIn or drop  me a line at sshafiq@fordham.edu.

 <!--
 **sshafiq1/sshafiq1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.